 Using this setup means it is easy to make mistakes when you have to remember whether a given value is in position 4 or position 5.
 It also makes it hard to modify your code.
 For example, if you feel you need to add a new parameter to the list of parameters, what happens if you put it first in the list?
 That would mean you would have to go through all of your code and change the indexes everywhere you were accessing a parameter value.
 That's a lot of code and a lot of opportunities to make mistakes.

 Instead, how could we use software engineering principles to avoid having to remember the index?
 What about using a module-level (top-level) variable whose value remains constant throughout the simulation?
 We can use it to index into the list.
-For example, we could create a variable IDXCalvingInterval that is set to 0 -- the index of the calving interval in the list of parameters.
-Then, when we need to access the calving interval, we use code like
+For example, assign variable IDXCalvingInterval the value 0 -- the index of the calving interval in the list of parameters.
+Then, to access the calving interval, use code like

-In your elephant.py file, assign appropriate values to module-level variables for each of the parameters in the simulation (like we did for IDXCalvingInterval).
-When naming your variables, please begin each name with IDX to indicate the value is an index, then use a name that indicates the field.
+In the elephant.py file, assign appropriate values to module-level variables for each of the parameters in the simulation (like you did for IDXCalvingInterval).
+When naming index variables, please begin each name with IDX to indicate the value is an index, then use a name that indicates the field.
 Add code to your test function to make sure the parameters are correctly assigned.

 Field Type gender string age integer months pregnant integer months contraceptive remaining integer

-We will use the same design principle as above, and use top-level variables with constant values to keep track of which entry in the elephant list is storing information about which field in the table.
+Use the same design principle as above; use top-level variables with constant values to keep track of which entry in the elephant list is storing information about which field in the table.
 Write the four assignment statements necessary to keep track of elephant features.
-Use the same naming convention as above (Note: we used IDXGender, IDXAge, IDXMonthsPregnant, and IDXMonthsContraceptiveRemaining in our code and will refer to these by name in the instructions).
+Use the same naming convention as above (Note: the test code uses IDXGender, IDXAge, IDXMonthsPregnant, and IDXMonthsContraceptiveRemaining).

 def newElephant( parameters, age ): # code goes here return elephant